tilt-dev/tilt.build/README.md

 The landing page will be running at http://localhost:4000/.

+The docs page will be running at http://localhost:4001/.

 Edits to the markdown will auto-update the HTML.
+The landing page lives under src and the docs page lives under docs.
+The docs directory has symlinks to share stuff with the landing page.

 When you're finished, merge to master and Netlify will auto-deploy the site.